Algerians Vote In Local Polls To Seal Post-Bouteflika change - UrduPoint

 Algerians Vote In Local Polls To Seal Post-Bouteflika 'change'

-Algerians began voting on Saturday in local elections seen as key in President Abdelmadjid Tebboune's push to turn the page on the two-decade rule of late president Abdelaziz Bouteflika
+Algerians voted Saturday in local elections seen as key in President Abdelmadjid Tebboune's push to turn the page on the two-decade rule of late president Abdelaziz Bouteflika

-Algiers, (APP - UrduPoint / Pakistan Point News - 27th Nov, 2021 ) :Algerians began voting on Saturday in local elections seen as key in President Abdelmadjid Tebboune's push to turn the page on the two-decade rule of late president Abdelaziz Bouteflika.
+Algiers, (APP - UrduPoint / Pakistan Point News - 27th Nov, 2021 ) :Algerians voted Saturday in local elections seen as key in President Abdelmadjid Tebboune's push to turn the page on the two-decade rule of late president Abdelaziz Bouteflika.

 The election is the third vote in Algeria under Tebboune, who has vowed to reform state institutions inherited from Bouteflika, an autocrat who ruled the country for two decades.

-Observers are predicting a low turnout, as with the poorly attended elections since Bouteflika was driven from power by the Hirak pro-democracy protest movement in April 2019.
+Observers are predicting a low turnout, in the same manner as the other poorly-attended elections held since Bouteflika was driven from power by the Hirak pro-democracy protest movement in April 2019.

+Two hours into the vote, turnout was running at about four percent, the election authority ANIE said.

 The North African country's rulers are trying to "impose their will despite the embarrassing results of previous elections", said analyst Mohamed Hennad.

-More than 23 million people are eligible to vote, with 15,230 candidates standing and results expected on Sunday.
+More than 23 million people are eligible to vote, with 115,230 candidates standing for municipal and provincial councils.

 Campaigning had been muted despite calls by authorities on Algerians to take part if they "want change" and "institution building".